ikanam-ai/EthicsBankReviews/README.md

 The solution is based on a finetuning of BERT-type language models and the use of its embeddings in classification with CatBoost.

+Our results:

+The 1st place in leaderboard of metric (ROC_AUC ovr) in both tasks.
+The 4th place in the quality of EDA and visualization.

 P.S We love Yandex.DataSphere! ^_^